nikitakapitan/transformers/README.rst

 By executing all cells you will connect to your google drive (a place where the model weights will be saved).

+First, you will build the model using **make_model** function and settings dictionary **achitecture**

-Then you will eventually launch the training (about 15 minutes on colab's GPU).
+Then you will eventually launch the training on GER-ENG pairs dataset (about 15 minutes on colab's GPU).

-The final model weights are stored in **multi30k_model_final.pt** file.
+The final model weights will be stored in **multi30k_model_final.pt** file.

-The last command (!cp multi30...) will copy the weigts from colab VM to your Google Drive.
+The last command (!cp multi30...) will copy the weigts from current colab session to your Google Drive.

 Now you have trained weights on you Google Drive 🤗